Skip to content

 • json - JSON lines (one JSON object per line)

-• line - Plain text (default, one line per event)
+• line - Plain text (one line per event)

 • csv - CSV with header row